Combined Majors in Global Public Health (2020 - 2022)

 Health Policy in a Global World

-UGPH-GU 40 Recommended prerequisites: Health and Society in a Global Context (UGPH-GU 10) and Epidemiology for Global Health (UGPH-GU 30).
+UGPH-GU 40 Prerequisite or corequisite: Health and Society in a Global Context (UGPH-GU 10).
+Recommended prerequisite or corequisite: Epidemiology for Global Health (UGPH-GU 30).
 4 points.

 Comparative exploration of organization, financing, and delivery of health care services and health systems.
 Examines the role of governmental and non-governmental agencies in delivering care and contributing to a health care infrastructure.
 Sociological, political, economic, and ethical perspectives.